Create datasets in Postman

 Create a dataset with Agent Mode

 You can use Agent Mode to quickly generate a dataset with sample data.
-Agent Mode can create local CSV or JSON files with realistic data, so you can get started without manually creating test data.
+Agent Mode can create CSV or JSON data files (locally or in the Postman cloud) with realistic data, so you can get started without manually creating test data.

 For example, you could ask Agent Mode the following: